-We purchased all of Banias Labs' outstanding issued common and preferred shares and all outstanding unexercised options over its common shares for US\$240.000.000 on a cash- and debt-free basis.
+We purchased all of Banias Labs' outstanding issued common and preferred shares and all outstanding unexercised options over its common shares for US\$240,000,000 on a cash- and debt-free basis.

-We paid initial consideration of US\$213,942,000 in cash on completion, including US\$4,955,000 in respect of Banias Labs' estimated cash, indebtedness and working capital.
+We paid US\$244,955,000 cash on completion in respect of consideration of US\$213,942,000, deferred cash rights of US\$31,013,000 and US\$4,955,000 in respect of Banias Labs' estimated cash, indebtedness and working capital.
 We paid US\$24,300,000 of the initial consideration into an escrow fund that is available to settle any valid claims that we may make in relation to the representations, warranties and indemnities that were provided to us by the sellers.
 We expect that there will be an adjustment to the purchase price based on Banias Labs' actual cash, indebtedness and working capital on completion.
 Subject to agreement with the vendors, we expect that the purchase price adjustment will be settled during the second half of 2023.